ygalbel/restangularbknd-orm/README.md

 ````

 ###Create

-Call Restangular post with a new object to create and the following parameters:
+Call Restangular post with a new object to create, with the following parameters:

 * **returnObject** Set this to true when you have server side business rules that causes additional changes to the object.
-In that case this request will return the created object
+In that case this request will return the created object:

 ````javascript